 If cookie heaven were a real place that existed, these SOFT vegan sugar cookies would be its CLOUDS.

 Holy WHOA.
-The pillowy-softness and chewiness is just SO real and true.
+The pillowy-softness and chewiness of this gluten free sugar cookies recipe is just SO real and true.
 You just cannot make this kind of sugar cookie perfection UP.

 The kind of EASY vegan sugar cookies that come out of the oven and you go to take a “test bite” and go from test bite –> FULL BLOWN cookie showdown in your hungry belly.
 In UNDER 60 seconds.

 It’s times like these where I really think the Cookie Monster had the right idea in life.
 I would not be any kind of mad if I had to give up the roof over my head in favor for a garbage can if these dairy free sugar cookies were in the MIX.

 Maybe you can grab a garbage can, cozy on up beside mine and we can try to find aforementioned cookie heaven together?
 I feel like our road map would be:

 - Eat ENTIRE PAN of soft, chewy Christmas gems

 - We may or may not find cookie heaven.

 Even if we don’t though, we ate a bunch of simple, sweet and pretty much perfect gluten free chewy sugar cookies so did we really lose?

 There are a few key players that are the VIPS of this stupid-easy healthy Christmas cookie recipe.